TaTooKa/Erzahlspiel/docs/source/pages/basicrules.rst

 Defense
 ^^^^^^^

-For risk of physical harm, characters can defend themselves by breaking some item they carry that could provide some sort of protection for the current situation [#]_.
-A broken item is useless (some could be repaired with time/tools/etc).
+For risk of physical harm, characters can defend themselves by sacrificing an item they carry that could provide some sort of protection for the current situation [#]_.
+Said Item could be lost or completely destroyed, or just temporarily broken (it becomes useless until repaired by spending time and/or using proper tools).

 Difficulty
 ----------